mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

 [Gist: code of version 1][5]

-Note how we separated completely starting the request, and completing it.
+Note how we separated starting the request, and completing it.
 `SendRequest` creates a "deferred" command, which will:

 - execute `respondToRequest`,
-- passing it `state.Request` as an argument,
+- pass it `state.Request` as an argument,
 - wrap the response, a `string`, in `ReceivedResponse`,
-- and dispatch that `Msg` to `update` when it is done.
+- and dispatch that `Msg` to `update` when it completed the task.

-As a result, the `update` for `SendRequest` is quick - we don't change the `State`, all we do is enqueue a `Cmd`, which will run asynchronously, and come back to `update` when it's done.
+As a result, the `update` for `SendRequest` is quick.
+We don't change the `State`, all we do is enqueue a `Cmd`, which will run asynchronously, and come back to `update` when it is done.

 Does it work?
 Almost.
-The last change needed to make it work is to modify the part where your Avalonia FuncUI app starts the Elmish main loop, like so, replacing `Program.run` with `Program.runWithAvaloniaSyncDispatch ()`:
+The last change needed to make it work is to modify the part where your Avalonia FuncUI app starts the Elmish main loop, replacing `Program.run` with `Program.runWithAvaloniaSyncDispatch ()` like so:

 ``` fsharp
 Elmish.Program.mkProgram Main.init Main.update Main.view